Open-Cascade-SAS/OCCT/dox/dev_guides/building/3rdparty/3rdparty_linux.md

 It is possible to download ready-to-install binaries from http://www.activestate.com/activetcl/downloads

-1. Download the binaries archive and unpack them to some  TCL_SRC_DIR.
+1. Download the binaries archive and unpack them to a directory, which is further referred to as *TCL_SRC_DIR*.
-2. Enter the directory TCL_SRC_DIR.
+2. Enter the directory *TCL_SRC_DIR*.

        cd TCL_SRC_DIR

-3. Run the install command
+3. Run the install command:

        install.sh

-   and follow instructions.
+   and follow the instructions.

 @subsubsection dev_guides__building_3rdparty_linux_2_1_2 Installation from sources: Tcl

 Download the necessary archive from http://www.tcl.tk/software/tcltk/download.html and unpack it.

-1. Enter the unix sub-directory of the directory where the source  files of Tcl are located (TCL_SRC_DIR).
+1. Enter the unix sub-directory of the directory where the Tcl source  files are located <i>(TCL_SRC_DIR)</i>.

        cd TCL_SRC_DIR/unix

-2. Run the configure command
+2. Run the *configure* command:

        configure --enable-gcc  --enable-shared --enable-threads --prefix=TCL_INSTALL_DIR

-   For a 64 bit platform also add --enable-64bit option to the  command line.
+   For a 64 bit platform also add <i>--enable-64bit</i> option to the command line.

-3. If the configure command has finished successfully, start  the building process
+3. If the configure command has finished successfully, start  the building process:

        make

 4. If building is finished successfully, start the installation of Tcl.
-   All binary and service files of the product will be copied to the directory defined by TCL_INSTALL_DIR
+   All binary and service files of the product will be copied to the directory defined by *TCL_INSTALL_DIR*

        make install